 Most assuredly, Google’s rising fortunes using link analysis as part of its algorithm is going to increase the importance of link development, as other search engines are sure to follow suit.
 A background in or thorough knowledge of Internet marketing has been added to the skills a search engine marketer should possess.

-This was very true when it was originally written, however, Googles’ algorithms and SERP components have reduced the importance of link building as links have a smaller share of the ranking factor pie as more ranking factors and signals are added to the ranking algorithm.
+The statement above was very true in 2003 when this guide was originally written, however, Googles’ algorithms and SERP components have reduced the importance of link building as links have a smaller share of the ranking factor pie as more ranking factors and signals are added to the ranking algorithm.
 Not to mention Adwords, Universal Search (Google News, Shopping, Video, Local and Image search verticals) RankBrain and the role of entities and the knowledgegraph in the SERP pushing traditional #1 rankings well below the fold on page 1 of the Google results!

 Currently most of the traditional low level sources of links like reciprocal linking, general directories, article marketing and other foundational link building was killed by the sites hosting the activity being hit by the Panda/Quality updates that Google started in 2011.
-These sites were completely obliterated by Penguin which targeted poor link quality and unnatural linking and deep linking thresholds being a secondary target.
+These sites were completely obliterated by Penguin which targeted poor site with poor content quality deep linking to sites.
+Eventually targeting PBN’s and low quality guest blogging sites.

 Knowledge of HTML: